Self care ideas: protect your wellbeing without breaking the bank

 Self care is about finding a way to juggle those responsibilities while also protecting your mental and physical health.
 From eating well and getting enough sleep to minimizing stress and doing things you enjoy, self care ideas are activities that make you feel good.

 You don't have to be going through a rough time to practice self care, but it's especially important to look out for yourself if you are feeling down or struggling with your mental health.
 Sometimes, you might find that these self care ideas aren't doing the trick.

-You can locate immediate help using the US government's dedicated mental health website (opens in new tab), find information and advice through the mental health charity Mind (opens in new tab), and get in touch with the Samaritans (opens in new tab) by emailing firstname.lastname@example.org or calling 116 123 for free in the UK.
+You can locate immediate help using the US government's dedicated mental health website, find information and advice through the mental health charity Mind, and get in touch with the Samaritans by emailing email@example.com or calling 116 123 for free in the UK.